fernandosgonc/todo_list_web/README.md

 - URL handling with servlets/jsp pages
 - Design the controller to be a single servlet

-#### P.S.: I intend to implement this webapp using Spring MVC in near future
+#### P.S.: I intend to implement this webapp using the Spring Framework in near future